btrettel/blastersim/to-do.md

         - Ask Gemini for ideas on what to do here.
 - `write_csv_row`
     - Add Python code to test reading the output file.
+        - `rc` column is -1 until changing to something different on last row.
+        - Same number of columns for each row.
     - Make methods to get gas kinetic energy and internal energy, use in CSV output
         - Test cases for temperature and internal energy with non-zero gas velocity.
     - Print internal energy and gas kinetic energy in CSV output